State and Local Government Agency Procedures

 - Record suppression may be denied for the following reasons:

-- Not actively enrolled in the Safe at Home program; the ID card and/or certificate are expired.
+- Not actively enrolled in the Safe at Home program; the Authorization ID card is expired.

 - Any outstanding citations or actions on the drivers license record (failure to appear, failure to pay, suspension revocation, etc.).

 - Vehicle(s) are registered out of state or are not registered to the Safe at Home participant.

 - Changes of Name:

 - The following required documents are to be submitted to the Confidential Records Unit for a change of name on the driver’s license or identification card issued by DMV:

 - Copy of the legal name change (Stamped Court Decree).

 - Copy of the new Authorization ID card issued by Safe at Home.

 - Copy of the old and new Social Security Card.